yiisoft/yii2/docs/guide/caching-overview.md

 static data in cache and serving it from cache when requested, the application saves the time that would be required to generate the data from scratch.

-Caching occurs at different levels and places in a Web application.
+Caching can occur at different levels and places in a Web application.
 On the server side, at the lower level, cache may be used to store basic data, such as a list of most recent article information fetched from database;
 and at the higher level, cache may be used to store the page content, such as the rendering result of the most recent articles.
 On the client side, HTTP caching may be used to keep most recently visited page content in